Spring 2022

 TBD | Final exam: confirm time and date here | Cumulative | Exam will cover material from entire course |

-* Questions about final exam rescheduling should be directed to the Office of Student Services and Advocacy: (860) 486-3426.
+* Questions about final exam rescheduling should be directed to the Dean of Students Office (here).
 I am not allowed to consider rescheduling requests unless you already have approval from that office.
 Except in emergencies, rescheduling of other graded activities will be considered only if a written request is made at least one week in advance.
 Rescheduling is not guaranteed.

 Poster topics